publiccodenet/about/activities/member-relations/collect-information.md

 ## Information collected

 * Background:
+   * History: `Provide a short outline of the organizations' history with open and collaborative code, including for example notable success stories, failed projects, or strong political movements`
    * Aligned projects: ```Provide a short description of notable public-purpose open and collaborative software and policy projects```
    * Opportunity projects: ```Provide a short description of notable software and policy projects with strong potential to become more open, collaborative and/or public-purpose```
    * Additional initiatives: ```Provide a short description of other initiatives not directly related to, but adjacent to our mission```